WeikangLin/IOI/README.md

 #### IOI_CosmoMC

-A matlab script for CosmoMC (after running getdist) to calculate two-dataset and multi-dataset IOIs, as well as all "outlierness" for an arbitary number of contraints and in an arbitary parameter space.
+A matlab script for CosmoMC (after running getdist) to calculate two-dataset and multi-dataset IOIs, as well as all "outlier index" for an arbitary number of contraints and in an arbitary parameter space.
 Outputs are stored in e.g., IOI_CMB.txt

 Steps:
 1. Put all the .margestats and .corr files of the constraints of interest in one folder.